metabase/metabase/docs/dashboards/filters.md

 If you accidentally remove a filter, just click **Cancel** in the top-right to exit dashboard edit mode without saving your changes.

-### Reorder filters
+### Reorder filter widgets

-In dashboard edit mode, click on the grabber handle (six dots) on the left side of a filter, then drag the filter to a different position.
+In dashboard edit mode, click on the grabber handle (six dots) on the left side of a filter widget, then drag the widget to a different position.

 ### Set a default filter value